 The Basic Course

 This course teaches decision-making, team-building, and communication skills.
 All full-time students are eligible for enrollment in the Basic Course without incurring a military obligation.
-In between the freshmen and sophomore or sophomore and junior years, students will attend Army ROTC Basic Camp.
+In between the freshman and sophomore or sophomore and junior years, students will attend Army ROTC Basic Camp.
 This camp is a four-week course that instills confidence and decision-making abilities to become a leader.
 The Basic Course or an equivalent program and the Advance Course must be completed in order to be eligible for commission.

 The Advanced Course

-The Advanced Course is the primary officer preparation program that teaches leadership ethics, small unit leadership and tactics, and command operations.
+The Advanced Course is the primary officer preparation program that teaches leadership ethics, small-unit leadership and tactics, and command operations.
 Upon completion of the Basic Course requirements, students become eligible for entrance into the Advanced Course.
 Once accepted, students become the leaders for Norwich University Army ROTC Detachment.
 Students will attend a paid, four-week leadership and tactics course, Army ROTC Advanced Camp, between their junior and senior years.

-Two- & Three-Year Options
+Two- and Three-Year Options

-If the first one or two years of ROTC are missed, you are a graduate of a junior or community college, or are entering a two-year post-graduate course of study, there is a option for a two- or three-year program that will still qualify for a commission.
+If the first one or two years of ROTC are missed, you are a graduate of a junior or community college, or are entering a two-year, postgraduate course of study, there is a option for a two- or three-year program that will still qualify for a commission.
 In this program, students first attend the four weeks of the Army ROTC Basic Camp and upon completion are eligible for the Advanced Course.